Stephen Weinstein, Esq. - President

 Jennifer O’Donnell - Trustee

 A graduate of the University of South Carolina with a degree in Hotel Restaurant Tourism Administration, Jennifer has used her education in a variety of ways.
-A Summer Camp Director a substitute teacher in the Morris School District, a consultant for Bogart, Delafield, Ferrier, a CCD and Pre-Canna volunteer, countless volunteer positions within the school district as well as a prior member of the Morristown Junior League.
-For the past two years, Jennifer has worked on CASA’s annual Gala spearheading the Silent Auction.
+A Summer Camp Director, a substitute teacher in the Morris School District, a consultant for Bogart, Delafield, Ferrier, a CCD and Pre-Canna volunteer, countless volunteer positions within the school district, as well as a prior member of the Morristown Junior League.
+For the past two years, Jennifer has worked on CASA’s annual Gala, spearheading the Silent Auction.
 Jennifer, an empty nester, always says that her most rewarding accomplishment was the opportunity to raise two wonderful children.
 Jennifer resides in Morristown with her husband Mike where they strive to give back to their community.

-John O'Hara - Trustee
+Deborah Puskas - Trustee

 Kate Tomlinson - Trustee